upanshu21/node.js-and-npm-basics/README.md

-#basics of Node.js and NPM
+#Basics of Node.js and NPM

 ##Initializing package.json